Parry Sound District

 It is geographically in Southern Ontario, but the Ontario and federal governments administer it as part of Northern Ontario.
-Like other census divisions in Northern Ontario, it does not have an incorporated county, regional municipality, or district municipality level of government but instead serves as a purely territorial division like the other districts of Northern Ontario.
-Instead of an upper tier of municipal administration, all government services in the district are provided either by the local municipalities or by the provincial government itself.
-Some communities which are not part of any incorporated municipality are served by local services boards.
+Like other census divisions in Northern Ontario, it does not have an incorporated county, regional municipality, or district municipality level of government but instead serves as a purely territorial division, like the other districts of Northern Ontario.
+Instead of an upper tier of municipal administration, all government services in the district are provided by the local municipalities or by the provincial government itself.

+Some communities that are not part of any incorporated municipality are served by local services boards.
 The district is also included in the service areas of FedNor and the Northern Ontario Heritage Fund.
-Accordingly, in most administrative contexts the division is grouped with the Northern Ontario region instead of Southern Ontario which is mainly geographic.
+Accordingly, in most administrative contexts, the division is grouped with the Northern Ontario region instead of Southern Ontario, which is mainly geographic.

 Along with the neighbouring Muskoka and Haliburton regions, the Parry Sound District is considered part of Ontario's cottage country, which is geographically in the primary region of Southern Ontario and the secondary region of Central Ontario.
-The district is commonly divided into two subregions; West Parry Sound and East Parry Sound, the latter often referred to as the Almaguin Highlands.
+The district is commonly divided into two subregions, West Parry Sound and East Parry Sound, the latter of which is often referred to as the Almaguin Highlands.